tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 >**Is everything price discrimination? (no)**

 Not everything is price discrimination!
-Sometimes, the materials and costs of items genuinely warrant a higher price They're are genuine reasons for a business to raise or lower prices.
+Sometimes, the materials and costs of items genuinely warrant a higher price.
+They're are genuine reasons for a business to raise or lower prices.
 For example, higher than expected demand can raise prices.
 Lower than expected demand can also lower costs (the cost of holding inventory may be too high, which will cause the company to try to get rid of it ASAP).

 Pricing has a strategic component beyond taking as much money as they can.
 We saw some of this strategy in some of our software examples.
 You might point to sublime having a fully-featured free version as an example of price discrimination!
 This might be partially true - there are strategic component to pricing.
 Offering a competent free-tier can be thought of as a way of acquiring users and developers in to create a network effect for your product.
 In addition, the more people that use your software, the more "stuck" they become in the ecosystem (also known as "Lock In").
 These practices are very popular in other software as well (like the Microsoft suite, Adobe products, etc).

 For the sublime example, you need to realize that the company competes with other great, free, open-source options.
 SublimeText might be free because the developers are generous (they are awesome people), but it's also because they are competing with open-source editors such as VIM, EMACS, Notepad++ (VSCode, atom, etc).

 # Pros of Price Segmentation & Welfare Economics
 My first impression is that price discrimination is a greedy move by companies to suck out each dollar from its customers, and it's true.
 Despite my cynical take, price discrimination has its benefits as well - mainly that it's economically "efficient" and that it increases the accessibility of a good for people.
+These two benefits are actually two sides of the same coin.

 In the earlier single pricing scheme example, there are certain market situations where a business could sell a Sprite to a customer (Bob) above the product's marginal cost, but below the market price.
 As a result, the business couldn't sell Bob a sprite and lose \\$0.50 profit.
 Economists consider this a "deadweight loss" - which is considered an inefficiency in the market.